YoungZhihao/FAST/README.md

 # Feasible Solution Space Compression and Optimization for Multi-Rate Task Chain

 ## Paper
+Updates (2025-12-06) Our paper has been submitted to IEEE Transactions on Mobile Computing.
 Updates (2025-12-04) The code github is open access for the public.

 ## Method Overview